alexdoak/alexdoak.github.io/README.md

 I am Alex Doak, and I work in the Department of Mathematical Sciences at the University of Bath as a National Fellow in Fluid Dynamics.
 My research interests include free-surface and interfacial flows, internal waves, and electrohydrodynamics.
 See below for a list of my current and old projects.

 As well as getting on with my own research, I enjoy facilitating the research of the postgraduate students at Bath.
-A particular highlight are the Integrative Think Tanks, a biannual
+A particular highlight are the Integrative Think Tanks, a biannual event hosted by the SAMBa Centre for Doctoral training (https://samba.ac.uk/), where industrial partners present challenges they are facing.
+The students are tasked with formulating the problems mathematically, and these are always very interesting events.

 I co-organise the Applied and Interdisciplinary Mathematics Seminar (https://bath-aims.github.io/).
 If you are interested in giving a talk, please do not hesitate to get in touch